evgenyneu/evgenii.com/files/2018/08/two-body-problem-simulator/the_complete_code.md

   var physics = (function() {
     // Current state of the system
     var state = {
+      // Four variables used in the differential equations
+      // First two elements are x and y positions, and second two are x and y components of velocity
+      u: [0, 0, 0, 0],
       masses: {
         q: 0, // Current mass ratio m2 / m1
         m1: 1,